 Tips for remaining sober during the holiday season

-Remaining sober during the holiday season can be challenging for people in recovery and particularly for those early in the process.
+Staying sober during the holidays can be challenging for people in recovery and particularly for those early in the process.
 There are many social events during the holidays, which provide many opportunities, and even pressure, to drink alcohol or use drugs.

 When this is combined with the gathering of family members – who may be hearing for the first time about the newly launched effort to abstain from alcohol and drugs – anxiety and tension can be intense.
 This is especially the case when some family members are not knowledgeable about addiction or are active addicts themselves.
 The situation can be worsened by an expectation that one is to have a “joyous” holiday experience.

-Fortunately, because this scenario is so predictable, much work has gone into figuring out how to manage it successfully.
+Fortunately, because this scenario is so predictable, much work has gone into finding tips for staying sober during the holidays.
 The key is to become familiar with this work and to take time to prepare for holiday events.

 My first suggestion to my patients is to set a realistic, first-time goal: getting through the season without a relapse rather than enjoying themselves.
 I would not rule out pleasure, but I think there’s a better chance of experiencing it the second time around.

-Here are six more suggestions that the Kolmac staff in our Baltimore office compiled that I hope you and/or your patients will find useful during the holidays:
+Here are six more suggestions that the Kolmac staff in our Baltimore office compiled that I hope you and/or your patients will find useful for staying sober during the holidays:

 1. Plan ahead.
 Know which events are coming up each day and have a game plan for how to deal with each of them.
 Consider skipping an event if the risk is too great; it will probably be more manageable next year when you have more recovery time behind you.

 2. Get help from friends.
 Consider bringing a sober friend with you to the event.
 Tell a friend or sponsor that you will call them when the event is over to check in.